-That summer feeling is fleeting, especially this year with half the season spent under a blanket of rain.
-To ensure you squeeze every ounce of sunshine and good times out of this summer, why not visit these ephemeral bars that boast some of the best views on Lac Léman?
+That summer feeling is fleeting, so we want to ensure you squeeze every ounce of sunshine and good times out of this season.
+Why not visit these ephemeral bars that boast some of the best views on Lac Léman?
 Here are THE lakeside bars you need to visit this summer.

 With a nod toward General Guisan, one of Switzerland’s most notable military officers who was a native of Pully, this ephemeral bar and restaurant serves local drinks and dishes with a side of a lakeside view.
 They are especially proud of their mineral drink set-up–which has a system that produces their lemonades, cold tea, sparkling water etc. with water from Pully.
 All local and almost zero waste.